 These scholarships are funded entirely by generous donations from alumni, donors, staff, businesses and the community, and funds are continually sought via the Shaping Futures Appeal.

-- Faculty of Education and Arts Shaping Future Scholarship
+- Faculty of Education and Arts Staff Giving Shaping Futures Scholarship

 - Gladys Tyrrell Shaping Futures Scholarship in Medicine

 - Janet Copley Women in Humanities and Social Sciences Shaping Futures Scholarship

 - Larapinta Trail Challenge Shaping Futures Scholarships (5)